corning-incorporated/citam/README.md

       To run a live-compiler instance, change directory to `citamjs` and run `npm run serve`

-> Local back-end setup can be run via `citam dash --results .` abs should eb accessible at localhost:8000
+> Local back-end setup can be run via `citam dash --results .` It should be accessible at localhost:8000

 ## Contributing